Nicole Sauve, PTA, CBIS | Jan 26, 2023

 Parkinson’s disease is a brain disorder that slowly develops and affects our ability to regulate our body’s movements.
 With Parkinson’s disease, our body stops producing a neurotransmitter called dopamine, which allows us to have smooth and controlled bodily movements.

 Parkinson’s disease is a degenerative disease that currently has no cure; however, doctors have been able to focus treatments to help alleviate some of the motor symptoms (physical symptoms).
 One of the best ways to manage Parkinson's symptoms is through medication, and another is through exercise.

-Current research has shown that exercise can improve a person with Parkinson’s gait, balance, tremor, flexibility, grip strength and overall motor coordination.
-Again while there is no cure for Parkinson’s, exercise can help slow down some of the progression associated with the disease.
-By exercising, doctors agree that improved mobility from exercise can help decrease the risk for falls and other complications from Parkinson’s.
+Current research has shown that exercise can improve a person with Parkinson’s gait, balance, tremor, flexibility, grip strength, and overall motor coordination.
+Again, while there is no cure for Parkinson’s, exercise can help slow down some of the progression associated with the disease.
+By exercising, doctors agree that improved mobility from exercise can help decrease the risk of falls and other complications from Parkinson’s.